Google Code Jam 2012 – Qualification Round

 testcases = input()

-for caseNr in xrange(0, testcases):
+for caseNr in range(0, testcases):

 cipher = raw_input()

-print("Case #%i: %s" % (caseNr+1, decode(cipher)))
+print("Case #%i: %s" % (caseNr + 1, decode(cipher)))

 A minimalistic python solution for this one was suggested by Niklas B. He makes use of Lambdas, str.translate() and str.maketrans():